mtgjson/mtgjson-website/docs/getting-started/index.md

 # Getting Started

-MTGJSON provides [Magic: The Gathering](https://magic.wizards.com/en) data for your applications in various file formats.
+MTGJSON is an open-source project that catalogs all [Magic: The Gathering](https://magic.wizards.com/en) data in portable formats.
+Using an aggregation process we fetch information between multiple resources and approved partners, and combine all that data in to various downloadable formats.

+Below is some guiding information to get you started on working with MTGJSON data.

 ## Data Index